Azure has five types of storage: Blobs, Files, Disks, Tables and Queues. See how they work

 If you see “Hot” or “Cool” in the resource name, it means that the charge is associated with Blob Storage Accounts.
 For example, when you see “Standard IO – Cool Block Blob (GB)” in your bill, it means that you are using and being charged for Blob Storage Accounts, while “Standard IO – Block Blob (GB)” is the meter associated with use of Block Blobs in general-purpose storage accounts.

 When you create a Blob Storage Account, you can set the access tier of a blob as Hot, Cool or Archive.
 Storage GB pricing increases from Archive to Cool to Hot tiers, and cost of accessing data increases from Hot to Cool to Archive tiers.
-The Archive and Cool tiers should be used for data that is not frequently accessed and has lower availability SLA requirements.
-If you do not know the access pattern for your data, we recommend that you start with the Hot tier for at least a month and then determine whether you can save costs by moving to Cool storage based on your actual usage.
-An example is shown below.
+The Archive and Cool tiers should be used for data that is not frequently accessed, and has lower availability SLA requirements.
+If you don’t know the access pattern for your data, we recommend that you start with the Hot tier for at least a month, and then determine whether you can save costs by moving to Cool storage based on your actual usage.
+See the example below.